-However, we know of a Thomas of Cana who led a group of Christian refugees from Iran in the 4th century, when the christianisation of the Roman empire caused the Iranians to see their Syriac-speaking Christian minority as a Roman fifth column.
-The name “Thomas Christians” may originally have referred to this 4th-century leader.
+However, we know of a Thomas of Cana who led a group of Christian refugees from West Asia in the fourth century, when the Christianisation of the Roman Empire caused the Iranians to see their Syriac-speaking Christian minority as a Roman fifth column.
+The name “Thomas Christians” may originally have referred to this fourth-century leader.
 Then again, those refugees may also have been “Thomas Christians” before their migration to India in the sense that their Christian community had been founded in Iran [viz.
 Church of Fars] by the apostle Thomas.
 That he lived and worked in some Iranian region is attested and likely, but in no case did he ever settle in India.

-While the belief that Thomas settled in South India came about as an honest mistake, the claim that he was martyred by Brahmins was always a deliberate lie, playing upon a possible confusion between the consonants of the expression “be ruhme”, meaning “with a spear”, and those of “brahma” (Semitic alphabets usually don’t specify vowels).
+While the belief that Thomas settled in South India came about as a mistake, the claim that he was martyred by Brahmins was always a deliberate lie, playing upon a possible confusion between the consonants of the expression “be ruhme”, meaning “with a spear”, and those of “brahma” (Semitic alphabets usually don’t specify vowels).
 That was the gratitude Hindus received in return for extending their hospitality to the Christian refugees: being blackened as the murderers of the refugees’ own hero.
-If the Indian bishops have any honour, they will themselves remove this false allegation from their discourse and their monuments, including the cathedral in Chennai built at the site of Thomas’s purported martyrdom (actually the site of a Shiva temple).
-Indeed, they will issue a historic declaration expressing their indebtedness to Hindu hospitality and pluralism and pledging to renounce their anti-Hindu animus.
+If the Indian bishops have any honour, they will themselves remove this false allegation from their discourse and their monuments, including the cathedral in Chennai built at the site of Thomas’s purported burial (actually the site of a Shiva temple).
+Indeed, they will issue a historic declaration expressing their indebtedness to Hindu hospitality and pluralism, and pledge to renounce their anti-Hindu animus.

 This eliminates the last excuse the secularists might offer for repeating the Thomas legend, viz. that the historical truth would hurt the feelings of the Christian minority.
-It is clear enough that many Christians including the Pope have long given up the belief in Thomas’s Indian exploits, or (like the Church Fathers mentioned above) never believed in them in the first place.
-In contrast with European Christians today, Indian Christians live in a 17th century bubble, as if they are too puerile to stand in the daylight of solid historical fact.
+It is clear enough that many Christians including the Pope have long given up the belief in Thomas’s Indian exploits, or―like the Church Fathers mentioned above―never believed in them in the first place.
+In contrast with European Christians today, Indian Christians live in a seventeenth century bubble, as if they are too puerile to stand in the daylight of solid historical fact.
 They remain in a twilight of legend and lies, at the command of ambitious “medieval” bishops who mislead them with the St. Thomas in India fable for purely selfish reasons.

-1. Pandit Jawaharlal Nehru provides an excellent example of how some innocents abroad lap up lies sold by powerful organisations.
+1. Pandit Jawaharlal Nehru provides an excellent example of how some innocents abroad lap up lies sold by powerful organizations.
 “You may be surprised to learn,” he wrote his daughter, Indira, on April 12, 1932, “that Christianity came to India long before it went to England or Western Europe, and when even in Rome it was a despised and proscribed sect.
-Within a hundred years or so of the death of Jesus, Christian missionaries came to South India by sea….
-They converted a large number of people.”
-(Glimpses of World History, OUP reprint, fourth impression, 1987, quoted by Sita Ram Goel in History of Hindu-Christian Encounters: AD 304 to 1996, Second Revised Edition, Voice of India, New Delhi, 1996.) — IS
+Within a hundred years or so of the death of Jesus, Christian missionaries came to South India by sea. … They converted a large number of people.”
+(Glimpses of World History, 1987, quoted by Sita Ram Goel in History of Hindu-Christian Encounters: AD 304 to 1996, Voice of India, New Delhi, 1996.)

-2. The Acts of Thomas records that Judas Thomas and Abbanes landed at Andropolis after a short sea journey, a royal city somewhere to the east of Jerusalem.
-Andropolis has been identified as Sandaruck, one of the ancient Alexandrias, in Balochistan.
-The geographical term “India” has been used twice in the whole text of the Acts of Thomas, and it is used as a synonym for Asia. — IS
+2. The Acts of Thomas says that Judas Thomas and Abbanes landed at Andropolis after a short sea journey, a royal city somewhere to the east of Jerusalem.
+Andropolis has been identified as one of the many Alexandrias, Sandaruck, in western Balochistan.
+The geographical term “India” has been used twice in the whole text of the Acts of Thomas, and it is used as a synonym for Asia.